A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Instantaneous mechanical relaxation

+where $Z_{k} = \rho_{k}c_{k}$ corresponds to the phasic acoustic impedance.
+Relation \eqref{eq:choice_pI} arises from the solution of the linearized Riemann problem for the Euler equations in the single-velocity limit.
+The first proposal to use the expression from the solution of the linearized Riemann problem for $\vel_{I}$ and $p_{I}$ appears in \cite{saurel:2003}, in the context of Baer--Nunziato-type models derived via the Discrete Equation Method \cite{abgrall:2003}.

 In the following, for a given quantity $\chi$, we will denote by $\chi^{(0)}$ the value coming from the discretization of the hyperbolic operator, i.e. before the relaxation step, and by $\chi^{\star}$ the value at the mechanical equilibrium, i.e. after the relaxation process.
-In \cite{pelanti:2014}, the authors propose to consider a linear variation of the interfacial pressure $p_{I}$ as a function of the volume fraction $\alpha_{1}$, so that
+Applying the midpoint rule for the integral approximation of the interfacial pressure in \eqref{eq:e1_relax_simpl}-\eqref{eq:e2_relax_simpl}, as proposed in \cite{pelanti:2014}, one obtains